-We found KONG Squeaker Tennis Balls to be great toy for playing fetch and drop with your husky.
-We tested different sizes and Medium size seems to fit perfect, since your husky still would be able to chew it, which what they like to do as well.
+We found KONG Squeaker Tennis Balls to be a great toy for playing fetch and drop with your husky.
+We tested different sizes and the medium one seems to fit perfectly since your husky still would be able to chew it, which is what they like to do as well.

 If your puppy likes to get excited and boisterous (and Huskies are likely to) then try this game of bringing things to a halt.
 When the excitement is high and your puppy is bouncing around, call ‘freeze!’ and stop.

 Totally freeze up: in movement and facial expression.
 Sure your puppy won’t understand this at first, but when your puppy does quieten down, give some positive feedback and a treat to acknowledge he or she is doing the right thing.